 This is attained is through the use of fiber, plant based metabolites and herbs which support the intestinal system, nervous and endocrine system.

-Here is one of many ways to ease the menstrual burden.
+Here are some of many ways to ease the menstrual burden:

 One of the many functions of the liver is the excretion of bilirubin, cholesterol, hormones, and drugs.

 Assisting the liver by consuming purging herbs can help flush built up excess progesterone and estrogen hormones from the body within the 2 week cycle from day 14 to day 28 of the cycle.

 This is especially helpful to help reduce excessive blood flow, PMS issues, moodiness, large clots and mastalgia.